Install if necessary

 Understanding Stata and SPSS Labels

-The Power of the look_for Function
+The Power of the look_for() Function

-The look_for function is extremely helpful when searching for variables and their labels.
-It also allows you to quickly generate a dictionary of labels for all variables in your dataset or search for specific variable labels using keywords.
+The look_for() function is a convenient way to search, explore, and document labelled data.
+It can generate a dictionary of all variable labels in your dataset or help you search for specific variables using keywords.

-Example: Creating Labelled Data
+Example: Creating a Labelled Dataset

 region = labelled_spss(